insight-creative/foxstructures.com/content/portfolio/spring-breeze-dairy.md

   page_title:
   meta_description: Learn how Fox Structures built a new free-stall barn—complete with an innovative maternity wing—and demolished and rebuilt a neighboring barn.
   featured_image: /uploads/spring-breeze-dairy-1.jpg
+  featured_image_alt: A view down the center alley of a free-stall barn at Spring Breeze Dairy
 date: 2022-02-24T07:00:00Z
 gallery:
   - image: